nick-hio/jhx/packages/jhx/README.md

 #### `headers` and `vals`

 The `JhxEvaluableAttribute` type allows you to define static or dynamic values:
-- When using a **function**, it will be evaluated client-side in the browser at trigger time.
+- When using a **function**, it will be evaluated client-side at trigger time.
   - Function parameters can access the DOM and use `TDom` generic (see the [DOM Interactions & Type Safety](#dom-interactions--type-safety) section for usage).
 - When using a **string** or **object**, it will be evaluated at server-render time.

-Computing static headers and values at server-render time:
+Computing headers and values at server-render time:

 ```tsx
 function CreateItem() {